 Directions: Identify the Drama Triangle role the speaker is taking for each statement below.

-Write out exactly what you would say in response to the statement in order to stay out of the Drama Triangle.
+Write out exactly what you would say to respond to keep out of the Drama Triangle using an active listening response.

-- 1. Your subordinate says to you, "I am so tired of writing reports; that's all I ever do.
-What a bore this job is!" - 2.
-Your employee tells you "you sure have an old -fashioned way of dealing with people and I think it puts people down!" - 3.
-At one time your employee had been very dependable and hard working.
+1. Your subordinate says to you, "I am so tired of writing reports; that's all I ever do.
+What a bore this job is!"
+2. Your employee tells you "you sure have an old -fashioned way of dealing with people and I think it puts people down!"
+3. At one time your employee had been very dependable and hard working.
 Recently, his performance has been unsatisfactory.
 You set up a meeting to discuss his performance.
 He begins the meeting by saying, "these new employees working for me are a real pain.
 They don't know what they are doing.
-I know I could do a better job if we could just hire better employees." - 4.
-At lunch, your employee says to you, "I just can't make ends meet in this job anymore.
-I just don't get paid enough in this job and think the workload is unrealistic." - 5.
-Your subordinate, Ann, supervises Fred.
+I know I could do a better job if we could just hire better employees."
+4. At lunch, your employee says to you, "I just can't make ends meet in this job anymore.
+I just don't get paid enough in this job."
+(The employee's job performance has been sound.)
+5. Your subordinate, Ann, supervises Fred.
 Ann says, "Next week I will be conducting Fred's performance review.
 He has been here for three years and his performance has only gotten worse.
 He misses more and more work.
-What should I tell him?" - 6.
-A citizen calls you to complain about one of your employees.
+What should I tell him?"
+6. A citizen calls you to complain about one of your employees.
 The citizen says "I talked to Fred and he was extremely short and rude with me.
 He said that you are his boss but that you would give me the same non- answer Fred did!
 I am a taxpayer and deserve an answer!"